mongodb-labs/mongo-web-shell/docs/rest_api.md

   set.
     * __Params__: N/A
     * __Returns__:
-        * *uri*: The URI to use when querying the new resource.
-It is of the form, `mws/:id`.
+        * *id*: The id of the new resource.
+It should be used when making queries to the resource.
     * __TODO__:
         * Spec out what else goes into creating a new mws resource.
         * A user must be authenticated to ensure only the creator of the mws